 Both of our vessels are US Coast Guard inspected annually and are equipped with automatically inflating life rafts and life vests.
 They are manned by USCG licensed captains and trained crew and have modern electronics with GPS, sonar, and radar.
 We also have AEDs onboard and our crew members are CPR certified.

 The Voyageur II is a 65' aluminum passenger vessel powered by twin Detroit diesels.
 It was purpose built for service on the Great Lakes and combines U.S. Mail and passenger service to Isle Royale National Park, MI.
 The V2 travels clockwise around the park, staying overnight at Rock Harbor.
 This route offers visitors an opportunity to see the perimeter of the entire island and allows passenger drops at several trailheads and paddling embarkation points around Isle Royale.
 This 46 passenger capacity boat has booth seating in the cabin, outdoor seating on the bow and stern deck; and men's and women's restrooms; as well as private crew quarters.
-We have bottled water for sale and coffee is complimentary.

 Sea Hunter III

 The Sea Hunter III is a 65' aluminum passenger vessel powered by twin Detroit diesels.
 It was originally built for service on the North Atlantic and now provides ferry travel between Grand Portage, MN and Windigo, Isle Royale National Park, MI from mid June until Labor Day Weekend.
 Aboard the Sea Hunter III our guests are treated to historic, narrated sightseeing and the majesty of Lake Superior.
 This 60 passenger capacity boat has seating on the bow, stern, and side decks; limited seating in the cabin; and men's and women's restrooms.
-We have bottled water for sale and coffee is complimentary.